 Random Ambient Monitoring System (RAMS)

-The Random Ambient Monitoring System, started in January 2007, is a component of DWQ's Ambient Monitoring System.
+The Random Ambient Monitoring System, started in January 2007, is a component of DWR's Ambient Monitoring System.
 RAMS is a probabilistic monitoring initiative where sampling locations are randomly located on freshwater streams throughout the state.

 Initially, twenty-nine sampling sites were chosen for the program.
 These sites were sampled once per month for two years, then retired.
 New sites will be chosen and sampled for two years.
 This cycle will continue for the life of the program.
 The current sites are listed in the table below.